Anthrozoology Academic Overview

 Equine Classes

 Our equine classes explore the horse-human relationship and the scientific evidence of its contribution to psychological, physical, and spiritual well-being.
-You’ll learn the historic to modern implications of the horse-human relationship and will be exposed to the field of equine assisted activities and therapies (EAAT).
+You’ll learn the historic to modern implications of the horse-human relationship and will be exposed to the field of equine-assisted services.

 Anthrozoology Minors